This post may contain affiliate links. Please read our disclosure policy.

 How to make sticky honey lemon chicken

-- If you have a lemon zester, this recipe is really good with the zest of 1/2 a lemon added in.
+- This recipe is really good with the zest of 1/2 a lemon added in.
 I use my handy Microplane grater/zester to do this.

-You can’t go wrong with rice, mashed potatoes, or pasta.
-I would also serve this with a side of steamed veggies (try broccolini or green beans) or a salad.
+- You can’t go wrong with rice, Boursin Mashed Potatoes, or pasta like my Quick Garlic Butter Pasta.
+I would also serve this with a side of steamed veggies.
+Try broccolini or my Easy Roasted Green Beans.

 Honey Lemon Chicken